MicrosoftDocs/azure-stack-docs/azure-stack/asdk/asdk-validate-backup.md

 |     |     |

 ## Prepare the host computer
 As in a normal ASDK deployment, the ASDK host system environment must be prepared for installation.
-When the development kit host computer has been prepared, it will boot from the CloudBuilder.vhdx virtual machine hard drive to begin ASDK deployment.
+When the ASDK host computer has been prepared, it will boot from the CloudBuilder.vhdx VM hard drive to begin ASDK deployment.

 On the ASDK host computer, download a new cloudbuilder.vhdx corresponding to the same version of Azure Stack that was backed up, and follow the instructions for [preparing the ASDK host computer](asdk-prepare-host.md).